microsoft/vscode-dev-containers/containers/codespaces-linux/README.md

 The container includes the `zsh` (and Oh My Zsh!) and `fish` shells that you can opt into using instead of the default `bash`.
 It also includes [nvm](https://github.com/nvm-sh/nvm), [rvm](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv), and [SDKMAN!](https://sdkman.io/) if you need to install a different version Node, Ruby, or Java tools than the container defaults.
 You can also set things up to access the container [via SSH](#accessing-the-container-using-ssh-scp-or-sshfs).

-> **Note:** This is the latest image based on Ubuntu 20.04/Focal.
-See the [codespaces-linux-stretch definition](../codespaces-linux-stretch) for the legacy Debian 9/Stretch based image.

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 However, **note that only the most recent image is pre-cached in Codespaces**.
 For example:

 - `mcr.microsoft.com/vscode/devcontainers/universal:1-focal`